lw8192/Red-Team-Dev/C/README.md

 Allocating Dynamic Memory
 A program explicitly requests the allocation of a block of memory via a system call.
 Used to optimize program memory, when variable memory sizes are needed, etc. Functions are defined in <stdlib.h>.

-malloc(size); //direct call to allocate memory on the heap, size in bytes as an argument
+    char * ptr = malloc(sizeof(int)); //direct call to allocate memory on the heap, size in bytes as an argument
-calloc(num, size); //given fixed number of objects of a given fixed size
+    calloc(num, size); //allocate memory given fixed number of objects of a given fixed size
     free(); //release memory
     realloc(ptr, new_size); //extend or shrink previously allocated memory.
 Extends existing block or allocates a new section of memory as needed.
 sizeof(type), sizeof expression: returns size in bytes (size_t) of a variable

 Use a Pointer to refer to dynamically allocated memory